DanielVyazhev/Repository-DanielVyazhev/README.md

 #### Project Description:

 Prioritized hypotheses on ICE and RICE frameworks.
 Then we analyzed the results of the A/B-test, plotted cumulative revenue, average check, conversion by group, and then calculated the statistical significance of differences in conversions and average checks on the raw and purified data.
 Based on the analysis, we decided that it was inexpedient to continue conducting the test.

-# Sprint - Statistical analysis of data

-#### Project Task:

-Analyze customer behavior and search for the optimal tariff based on cellular operator's customer data.

-#### Project Description:

-A preliminary analysis of the use of tariffs on a sample of customers was carried out, analyzed customer behavior when using the operator's services and recommended optimal sets of services for users.
-The preprocessing of the data, their analysis.
-The hypotheses of the difference in the revenues of the subscribers of different tariffs and the the difference in revenues between subscribers from Moscow and other regions.